Rainy Day Activities in the Bay of Islands

 Keep out of the rain by visiting the many historical sites of the Bay of Islands, like the Waitangi Treaty Grounds, the Stone Store and the Russell Museum.
 Some tour operators can even show you around areas like Russell without having to get wet!
 That’s not to say that those who want to thrive in the liquid stuff can’t with opportunities to go scuba diving and swim with dolphins.
 Eating is also a great option when it’s raining, and the Bay of Islands has plenty of opportunities to drink wine and taste chocolate.

 If glowworm caves aren’t exciting enough, then there is always the option to check out New Zealand most famous public toilets!
 Isn’t that just too enticing?!
-For more inspiration on things to do in the Bay of Islands on a rainy day, check out Bay of Islands – Guide for Backpackers.
+For more inspiration on things to do in the Bay of Islands on a rainy day, check out The Complete Guide to the Bay of Islands.

 1. Visit the Waitangi Treaty Grounds

 Mostly being undercover, the Waitangi Treaty Grounds is the perfect rainy day activity in the Bay of Islands.
 Learn about how New Zealand became a nation by visiting the Museum of Waitangi, check out the giant waka (war canoe), watch a cultural performance in the carved meeting house, see a colonial house and more!
 Disclaimer: you do have to walk short distances outside between the attractions so prepare to make a run for it if it’s raining!
-Find out more about the Waitangi Treaty Grounds at 5 Reasons to Visit the Waitangi Treaty Grounds.
+Find out more about the Waitangi Treaty Grounds on Viator and Tripadvisor or head over to the 5 Reasons to Visit the Waitangi Treaty Grounds.

 Location: Tau Henare Drive, Waitangi